Thatguy560/CV/README.md

 **Attention To Detail**

 From my years spent working in accounting and finance, pinpointing the small details was a crucial part of my job and I aim to bring this forward into software development.
 I'm meticulous and often check my work multiple times to ensure 100% accuracy.
-A good example of this is when I was working at the ACU, I had a tuition fee batch payment of around £5million being paid in support of hundreds of students across numerous different universities.
+A good example of this is when I was working at the Association of Commonwealth Universities, I had a tuition fee batch payment of around £5million being paid in support of hundreds of students across numerous different universities.
 When processing these payments I had to ensure every single detail was correct otherwise this could have been very problematic for both the organisation and the scholar(s).

 **Excellent Problem Solving Skills & Adaptability**